Kate Swanson is an Australian writer and dancer. Reflexology worked to relieve the pain she experienced from a herniated disc.

 My First Reflexology Foot Massage

-On my arrival at the clinic, I discovered the reflexologist had limited English.
+On my arrival at the clinic, I discovered the reflexologist had a limited understanding of English.
 She asked me "Where is pain?" and I pointed to my shoulder (one of the odd things about herniated discs is that the pain turns up in funny places—it's called "referred pain").
 I started to explain that it was caused by a damaged disk, but she interrupted me, bustling me over to the massage bed.

 Great start, I thought.
 She doesn't even understand my problem, there's no chance she'll be able to fix it.